 Actually, he’s not ghosting you (6 Signs)

-**The perspective, personal experience, and opinions throughout this post are solely my own.
+*As always, the thoughts, opinions and beliefs throughout this post are entirely my own.

 They had to reinforce a boundary or violated boundary

 Aside from the fact we are all likely to cross over some lines in the sand with others, even though we mean well, it may be hard of hearing when someone puts their foot down.
 LBR, especially when that someone is a fresh, romantic interest.
 And by putting their foot down, this may be on something seemingly not-a-big-deal *to you*.
-In fact, you might even say this boundary wouldn’t exist *if they really liked you*.
+In fact, you might even say, and I’ll dance around this very lightly, this boundary probably wouldn’t exist if they really liked you.

-So when you “overstepped”, say, by befriending their friends and siblings on Facebook after Date #1 (whom you’ve yet to meet) or bopping by their place unannounced (after having slept there for the first time the night prior), to you this may be unapologetically normal or *acceptable*.
-Yet it may not be for them.
-And if they felt they had to address and express this to you so early on, they may be left with their own assumptions and a poor impression.
-And this can ultimately leave them with a bad taste in the mouth right out the gate and to then make a first impression decision.
+So when you “overstepped”, say, by befriending their friends and siblings on Facebook after Date #1 (whom you’ve yet to meet) or bopping by their place unannounced (after having slept there for the first time the night prior), to you this may be unapologetically normal or *acceptable* behavior.
+Except it may not be for them, and if they felt they had to address and express this to you so early on, they may be left with their own assumptions and a poor impression from having a bad taste in the mouth right out the gate.

-In that sense I felt like it was wrong of me to honor my personal limits – not wanting to feel smothered by someone I just met and had juvenile and fragile *feelings* for.
+I felt like it was wrong of me to have a boundary and to honor my personal limits – not wanting to feel smothered by someone I just met and had fragile, juvenile feelings toward.
 Call it what you will – the situation may have been totally different if I was *head over heels* infatuated with this person from the start, but that isn’t considered a “healthy” reason to overlook or violate personal boundaries and limits, either.

-So by addressing my limits (or setting a boundary), I am also appointing the consequence that this was behavior I would no longer entertain if continued because it could ultimately jeopardize what feelings I did have.
-Needless to say, it did continue, which meant I did not need to explain or repeat myself and my decision to then go *no contact* thereafter.
-In my defense, I didn’t owe him anything.
+Anyway, after addressing the issue, the behavior continued, which meant I did not need to explain or repeat myself and my decision to then go no contact thereafter.
+In my defense, I didn’t owe him anything because I wasn’t committed to him.
 And that’s something we need to reconsider in terms of dating.

 [Related Read: Thanks to Hookup Culture, dating is now ruined]